 Studentships are sponsored fully for 4 years commencing September 2024.
 Funding covers:

 - A non-taxable annual stipend of £23,000 per annum (current CRUK rate)

 - Tuition fees for Home status only (see section Eligibility criteria)

 Before beginning an application, you should read the information on this page and the “completing the application form” page.
 You should also find out about the projects being offered to start in September 2024 and their supervisors via the specific project pages below.

-Your application must be submitted by the deadline: 12 noon 29 November 2019
+- Your application must be submitted by the deadline: 9 November 2023, noon

-Programme start date: September 2020
+- Programme start date: September 2024

-During the interview day, candidates will find out more about the PhD programme, will be interviewed by a panel of CRUK CoL faculty, and have the opportunity to meet the relevant supervision teams.
-Fellowships will be awarded to the best applicants based on information submitted on the application form, references and performance during the interviews.
+During the interview, candidates will be interviewed by a panel of CRUK CoL Centre academics from across the Centre’s partners.
+Please note that not all projects will be funded and studentships will be awarded to the best applicants based on information submitted on the application form, references and performance during the interview.

 PhD Projects available